whitneyburton/portfolios/students/1602/hedy-w/hedy-wutang.md

 ###Team: Thom Pickett, Sighing Sal Espinosa, self.

   Little Shop is an ecommerce project using the awesome Rails framework.
-Our three person group built an online talent agency for super duper spy coders.
+Our three person group built an online talent agency for mercenary coders.

   Project DTR gist (https://gist.github.com/thePaulista/forked )

+## Evaluation Process

+  For the evaluation we'll work through the expectations above and look at the following criteria:

+### 1. Feature Completeness

+  * 4: All features are correctly implemented along with two extensions

+### 2. Views

+  * 4: Views show logical refactoring into layout(s), partials and helpers, with no logic present

+### 3. Controllers

+  * 4: Controllers show significant effort to push logic down the stack

+### 4. Models

+  * 4: Models show excellent organization, refactoring, and appropriate use of Rails features

+### 5. Testing

+  * 4: Project has a running test suite that exercises the application at multiple levels

+### 6. Usability

+  * 3.5: Project is highly usable and ready to deploy to customers
+  * 3.5: Project is highly usable, but needs more polish before it'd be customer-ready

+### 7. Workflow

+  * 4: Excellent use of branches, pull requests, and a project management tool.

 ##Feedback Received from Super Coders team:
   Sighing Sal: